ysl2/gemini-cli/docs/npm.md

 When a user runs `npx @google/gemini-cli`, npm downloads the `@google/gemini-cli` package and its dependencies from the npm registry.
 Because the `workspace:*` dependencies were replaced with the actual version numbers during publishing, npm is able to resolve and download the correct versions of all the required packages.

-## Release Process
+# Release Process

 This project follows a structured release process to ensure that all packages are versioned and published correctly.
 The process is designed to be as automated as possible.

+## Current Theory

+For most all changes, simply patching the minor version is acceptable.
+We can and should release frequently; the more often we release the easier it is to tell what change broke something.
+Developeres are encouraged to push a release as described below after their branch merges.
+I also think I'm open to doing the release publishing steps as a part of an existing PR, though this could have more churn if others are also releasing and version numbers change frequently.

+In the comming weeks (Early July '25) we will formalize a more structured release process and this advice will be amended.

+## How To Release

 The high level process is

-- check out a branch from the trunk you want to release from (for now this will be main, as we build out a larger release process, this will likely be release specific branches)
+- check out a branch from the trunk you want to release from i.e. `main`
 - run the required commands to tag, update and push
+- the release will automatically run and publish both npm and docker for your versions
 - create pr for your branch with the package version changes
-- the release will automatically run and publish both npm and docker for your versions
 - when the release is successful merge the pr

+### Specific Commands

 Releases are done via a [Github Action named Release](../.github/workflows/release.yml).
 This process is automated and is started via the following: